mikheenkov/tcp_chat/README.md

-# Concurrent chat
+# TCP chat

 ## Overview

-Concurrent chat based on asyncio.
+Asynchronous TCP chat based on asyncio.
+TLS is used.

 Client <-> server model was used.
 Consequently, project as such consists of two main parts: ```client.py``` and ```server.py```.
 There may be many clients but only one server.

 ## Example of usage

-Once you have installed the project, you can start a server and create a client:
+Once you have installed the project, you can start a server and clients:
 <pre>
-python -m concurrent_chat.server
+python server.py
 </pre>
-In another terminal to create the first client:
+In another shell to create the first client:
 <pre>
-python -m concurrent_chat.client
+python client.py
 </pre>
-In yet another terminal to create the second client:
+In yet another shell to create the second client:
 <pre>
-python -m concurrent_chat.client
+python client.py
 </pre>

-Now type something so everyone can see!
+Have a great chat!

 ## Credentials